teimilola/teimilola.github.io/index.md

 ## Other Things

-* I'm the current President for [Grads for Gender Inclusion in Computing]() at Cornell.
+* I'm the current President of [Grads for Gender Inclusion in Computing]() at Cornell.
-* I'm the current Treasurer (and former Social Chair) for [Graduate Women in Science](https://gwiscornell.wordpress.com/) at Cornell.
+* I'm the current Treasurer (and former Social Chair) of [Graduate Women in Science](https://gwiscornell.wordpress.com/) at Cornell.
 * [books books books](https://maria-antoniak.github.io/reading)